syncfusion-content/wpf-docs/wpf/Pivot-Grid/SerializationDeserialization.md

 ---
 layout: post
-title: Serialization and Deserialization in WPF Pivot Grid control | Syncfusion
+title: Serialization and Deserialization in WPF Pivot Grid | Syncfusion
 description: Learn about Serialization and Deserialization support in Syncfusion Essential Studio WPF Pivot Grid control, its elements and more details.
 platform: wpf
 control: Pivot grid